sanjay-java/batch-32/Day07/assignments.md

 - Given an integer array, write a program to find the largest and smallest number in the array.

-- Write a program to reverse an Arrays
+- Write a program to reverse an Array.

 - Given an integer array of size N, write a program to rotate the array left by "x" positions.
   Example: